eth-protocol-fellows/cohort-three/projects/project-ideas.md

 - Implement In-protocol deposits flow [#3177](https://github.com/ethereum/consensus-specs/pull/3177) proposal in one of CL clients
 - Provide developer's feedback to the specification
 - Run a devnet to prove that transition works (wait for transition and turn off the old machinery)

+### Geth preimages database

+By Marius

+Get all preimages from Geth (you can use --cache.preimages option to have all historical) and create a database of each preimage and its hash.
+Make it publically available, like a website where you can query hash and get its preimage or query preimage and get its hash.